 competitors along any of the dimensions above.

-Corporate Finance And Banking
+PAPERS ON Corporate Finance And Banking

 The Effect of Banking Relations on the Firm’s IPO Underpricing